 If you are facing aggravated sexual assault charges in New Jersey, you need immediate attention and straight answers from a legal advocate you can trust.
-The criminal defense lawyers of the Law Offices of John J. Zarych can fight to protect your freedom.
-Contact a criminal defense lawyer and schedule a free and confidential consultation at the Law Offices of John J. Zarych by calling 800-508-9786 or contact our firm online.
+The sexual contact defense lawyers of the Law Offices of John J. Zarych can fight to protect your freedom.

 New Jersey Criminal Sexual Contact Law

 Criminal Sexual Contact is considered one of the lower sexual offenses in New Jersey, however, that is not to imply that this is not a serious offense.
 What many states classify as rape New Jersey has classified as sexual assault.
 This should indicate to you the seriousness of this charge.
 If you have been accused or charged with criminal sexual contact, you should immediately contact an experienced criminal attorney.

 In Section 2C:14 of the New Jersey Code, sexual contact is defined as:

 Intentional touching by the victim or actor, either directly or through clothing, of the victim’s or actor’s intimate parts for the purpose of degrading or humiliating the victim or sexually arousing or sexually gratifying the actor.